Bered, Beer-la'hai-roi, Kadesh, Massah and Meribah, Mount Hor, wilderness of Zin, way of the Atharim (Map proposals for)

 (pp. 934-937.
 Vol. 3.
 Moshe Kochavi.
 "Malhata, Tel."
 Ephraim Stern, Editor.
 The New Encyclopedia of Archaeological Excavations in the Holy Land.
 New York.
 Simon & Schuster.1993)

-Note: Modern Israeli Tel Ira is the 6 acre Iron Age II settlement of Tell Ghur W of el Ghurra my proposal for Mount Hor.
+Note: Modern Israeli Tel Ira is the 6 acre Iron Age II settlement of Tell Ghur W of el Ghurra.
 Beit-Arieh stated Tel Ira (1878 PEF Map's Tell Ghur) had evidence of an occupation in Early Bronze Age III (27th-23rd century BC) and Iron Age II (late 10th to late 7th century BC), several rock-hewn tombs were found on the E slope.
 Beit-Arieh noted several proposals for its biblical name but concluded its identity is still a mystery (proposals being Kabzeel, Ramah, Eltolad).

 "Tel 'Ira (in Arabic, Khirbet Ghara) is situated in the Beersheba valley, in the Negev desert, on a tablelike chalk hill 514 m above sea level...This hill is the south end of a spur of the Hebron Hills.
 The site...is slightly more than 6 a., covers the entire hill, which is quite steep and isolated.
 It is surrounded by an Iron Age stone wall whose entire length has been exposed...Aharoni favored the view that Tel 'Ira had been the capital of the Negev province during the Iron Age II."